Skip to main content

 For teams that need real API publishing, Peliqan also publishes REST and webhook APIs directly from any pipeline or data model.
 It is not a replacement for MuleSoft API Manager at the Fortune 500 governance level, but for the much larger population of teams that need to expose a few dozen well-modeled APIs over their data, it covers the use case at a fraction of the cost.

-SOC 2 Type II, ISO 27001, GDPR compliance, EU hosting, white-label and multi-customer management are all included in the base price.
+SOC 2 Type II, ISO 27001, GDPR, HIPAA, and CCPA compliance, EU hosting on AWS Frankfurt, white-label and multi-customer management are all included in the base price.

 Real-world example: Globis